OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 Found 1 port(s)
 ----------------------------
 ```
 The port to read will now be `/dev/ttyS80`
+You can also try to run `sudo ./serial.util.sh`...
+If the result is not the same (more ports), then some ports will have
+to be accessed as SuperUser (`su`), which is OK.

 > Note: you will have to do this link (`ln` command) every time the system re-starts.
 > It might be a good idea to put it in your `/etc/rc.local` file...